 At Dartmoor Zoo we are strong believers in the beneficial effects that being outside can have on mental health and well-being, and we are keen to support people on their personal journeys, be it to recovery, back to work, or simply to just feel better than they used to.
 In the UK 1 in 4 people suffer from mental health problems each year, so it's more common than most people think.
 We'd like to raise awareness of this issue and support people in their recovery programmes.
 We believe that mental health is just as important as physical health, and that by getting involved, or effectively being prescribed this kind of activity, that it can dramatically improve people's mental health and wellbeing.

-We work with referrals from charities and organisations as well as individuals would like to incorporate the outdoors into their recovery programmes.
+We work with referrals from charities and organisations as well as individuals who would like to incorporate the outdoors into their recovery programmes.
 Being outside, working in a team and being constructive and supporting the Zoo can support people with building confidence, social skills, teamwork and employability skills in a beautiful environment surrounded by nature and animals.

 Our Wellbeing Programme launched 19th May 2016 as part of an event to engage local organisations, charities and people who would potentially find this interesting.
-The event took place in Mental Health Awareness Week to raise awareness and show our support to those effected by mental health issues.
+The event took place in Mental Health Awareness Week to raise awareness and show our support to those affected by mental health issues.
 It was extremely successful and we hope to run more in the future.

 The Dartmoor Zoo Wellbeing Programme includes:

 - On site session.
 We’d like to offer our gallery space, subject to availability, free of charge for groups to run one of their sessions.

 - Zoo entry for groups.
 We can offer a reduced entry price for a group to come in and enjoy a day at the Zoo.
 Adults £7.50 and children £6.
 (Those off work and claiming benefits can come for free as part of a group booking from a charity/organisation.)